Caring for your shoes, bags & accessories

 Always test on an inconspicuous part of the goods before tackling a large stain.
 Only use products designed for the material of your goods.

-Waterproof your suede or nubuck with a water protector such as Collonil's Waterstop, following the directions on the can.
+Waterproof your suede or nubuck with a water protector such as Collonil's Nubuck + Velours Classic Spray, following the directions on the can.

 Always test on an inconspicuous part of the goods before tackling a large stain.
 Only use products designed for the material of your goods.